CIVIL-309 / 3 credits

 Expected student activities

-Participate in discussions, exercise and computer simulation sessions, group work
+Participate in discussions, exercise and practical sessions, group work

 Assessment methods